hemasaivelagalet/Renix/README.md

 Running the Chatbot with FastAPI

     Start the FastAPI server:

-    bash

-    uvicorn main:app --reload
+    -uvicorn main:app --reload

-    Access the API documentation at http://127.0.0.1:8000/docs to interact with the chatbot using the /query/ endpoint.
+    -Access the API documentation at http://127.0.0.1:8000/docs to interact with the chatbot using the /query/ endpoint.

 Running the Chatbot with Gradio (Optional)

     Start the Gradio interface:

-    bash

-    python gradio_interface.py
+    -python gradio_interface.py

-    A local web interface will open, where you can interact with the chatbot directly.
+    -A local web interface will open, where you can interact with the chatbot directly.

 Example Queries